amperity/amperity-docs/amperity_reference/source/attribute_channels_purchased_intervals.rst

 .. attribute-channel-purchased-intervals-segment-start

 You can access purchased channel intervals directly from the **Segment Editor**.
-To add this attribute to your segment, click **Add criteria**, select the **Transaction Attributes Extended** table, select a purchase channel interval attribute, and then apply a condition.
+To add this attribute to your segment, To add these attributes to your segment, click **Add condition** and then **Add attribute**.
+Select the **Transaction Attributes Extended** source, select a purchase channel interval attribute, and then apply a condition.

 .. attribute-channel-purchased-intervals-segment-end